pgomez-r/42M/CURSUS/inception/guide/00_INSTALL_SYSTEM.md

-nstalling Debian Linux in Virtualbox
+Installing Debian Linux in VM with Virtualbox

 ## Step 1.
 Download